A project is a container that houses all of your labeling operations for a specific set of data rows.

-You've identified an edge case that your model struggles to predict and you only need to label the Data Rows that contain that specific edge case.
+You've identified an edge case that your model struggles to predict and you only need to label the data rows that contain that specific scenario.

 You need a large amount of training data and it is too much work for one labeling team.
 You can create separate projects that reference the same ontology and distribute the labeling work across multiple teams.